 The Organization reports gifts of land, buildings, and equipment as without donor restriction support unless explicit donor stipulations specify how the donated assets must be used.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as restricted support, absent explicit donor stipulations regarding how long those long-lived assets must be maintained.
 The Organization reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
-During the year ending December 31, 2020 no such gifts of land, buildings, or equipment were received.
+During the year ending December 31, 2021 no such gifts of land, buildings, or equipment were received.

 The Organization recognizes contract revenue at an amount that reflects consideration to which the Organization expects to be entitled to in exchange for transferring goods or services to a customer.
 The Organization currently does not have this type of contract that it is engaged, which is based on performance reporting.
-Due to the nature and varying performance obligations of these contracts, the timing and methods of recognizing revenue from these contracts will vary.
-All contracts recognize revenue in accordance with ASU No. 2014-09 and prior year revenues have been retrospectively adjusted.
-There was no contract revenue recorded in 2020 for any performance obligations met in the prior year.
+There was no contract revenue recorded in 2021 for any performance obligations met in the prior year.